 Czech opposition parties claim election victory over populist Babis

-Centre-right coalition claimed they had enough votes to oust PM
+Centre-right coalition claim they have enough votes to oust PM

-A nail-biting election count in the Czech Republic has seen populist prime minister Andrej Babiš defeated as two opposition coalitions gained a slender parliamentary majority.
+A nail-biting election count in the Czech Republic has seen populist prime minister Andrej Babis defeated as two opposition coalitions gained a slender parliamentary majority.

-The centre-right Spolu (Together) alliance led by Petr Fiala and made up of the Civic Democrats, Christian Democrats and Top 09 parties, edged ahead of the ruling ANO party as the last votes were counted, suggesting the end of Babiš’s reign at the top of Czech politics.
+The centre-right Spolu (Together) alliance led by Petr Fiala and made up of the Civic Democrats, Christian Democrats and Top 09 parties, edged ahead of the ruling ANO party as the last votes were counted, suggesting the end of Mr Babis’s reign at the top of Czech politics.

 Spolu took 27.68 per cent of the vote, with ANO on 27.24.